-When considering environment variable ASDF\OUTPUT\TRANSLATIONS ASDF will skip to the next configuration if it's an empty string.
-It will READ the string as an SEXP in the DSL if it begins with a paren (and it will be interpreted as a list of directories.
-Directories should come by pairs, indicating a mapping directive.
-Entries are separated by a: (colon) on Unix platforms (including cygwin), by a; (semicolon) on other platforms (mainly, Windows).
+- ASDF will skip to the next configuration if it's an empty string. - ASDF will READ the string as an SEXP in the DSL, if it begins with a parenthesis (. - Otherwise ASDF will interpret the value as a list of directories (see below).

+In the directory list format, directories should come in pairs, each pair indicating a mapping directive.
+Entries are separated by a : (colon) on Unix platforms (including Mac and cygwin), and by a ; (semicolon) on other platforms (mainly, Windows).

-The magic empty entry, if it comes in what would otherwise be the first entry in a pair, indicates the splicing of inherited configuration.
-If it comes as the second entry in a pair, it indicates that the directory specified first is to be left untranslated (which has the same effect as if the directory had been repeated).
-Thus "/foo:/bar::/baz:" means that things under directory /foo/ are translated to be under /bar/, then include the inherited configuration, then specify that things under directory /baz/ are not translated.
+The magic empty entry, if it comes in what would otherwise be the first entry in a pair, indicates the splicing of inherited configuration; the next entry (if any) then starts a new pair.
+If the second entry in a pair is empty, it indicates that the directory in the first entry is to be left untranslated (which has the same effect as if the directory had been repeated).

+For example, "/foo:/bar::/baz:" means: specify that outputs for things under directory '/foo/' are translated to be under '/bar/'; then include the inherited configuration; then specify that outputs for things under directory '/baz/' are not translated.